sunilpandey246/Python-data-analysis-projects/README.md

 ## Data Visualization

-## Used Cars Listings Analysis and Visualization using Python (Bar Chart)
+## Used Cars Listings Analysis and Visualization using Python

 ## Project Overview